-• Collins will facilitate a meeting with Coast CCD, FPD, the colleges and DLR regarding TCO
+- Collins will facilitate a meeting with Coast CCD, FPD, the colleges and DLR regarding TCO. - Mohtasham will extend the calendar invite to Ma to join the next TCO meeting and provide input from an IT standpoint.

 E. Climate Action and Sustainability Stewardship